The Valiant Ones: Release

 The Valiant Ones was screened at the 1975 Chicago International Film Festival, where it was nominated for Best Feature Film.
 The film also screened at the 1995 International Film Festival Rotterdam and the 2019 Hong Kong International Film Festival.
 The Harvard Film Archive organized a screening of the film as part of its 2013 film program King Hu and the Art of Wuxia in association with the Taiwan Ministry of Culture.
 The Valiant Ones is also periodically screened at the Berkeley Art Museum and Pacific Film Archive as part of its film exhibits.

-By 2025 VMXPhilippines And Gema Nada Pertiwi Hong-Kong Produced A Final Movie With Wuxia-Erotic 2 Part Series Of The New Valiant Ones '2025 (武俠忠烈圖-遊俠忠烈圖:苗女大俠. or in cantonese: mou hap chung lit tou and Yau Hap Chung lit Tou-Miu Neoi dai hap.)
-Was Alternate Name Released Of SEM-BREAK (or as in Same Break).
-Starring Kikan Syafiri, and Queen Calista.
-With Special Casts From The philippines: Vivi Lim Yan Yee (林恩妤), Danny Chin Tze Sean (陳芷璇) and Beckham Ling Xiu Ying (林秀穎) Directed By Yunan Helmi From Hong Kong.
-This is an Attribute To A 2007 Movie Of The Same Title As Combined By The New Dragon Inn And Swordsman Duet.